 - Classroom neatness is the responsibility of teachers, teaching partners and students.
 It is expected that the classroom will be kept neat and orderly.
 Trash should not be allowed to collect in any area, but removed promptly.
 The area just outside the classroom will be considered part of the classroom and should be treated in the same way.
 Boots and shoes should be neatly stored in cubbies.
 Projects should be cleared as soon as possible.
-Please empty and clean up the mess around the sharpener, also. - o Fans and lights should be turned off in restrooms when they are not in use. - If you empty a box, it is to be flattened and placed near a waste container.
-Do not store them near a heat source.
-Ideally, please put empty boxes in the multipurpose room under the counter space. - o If there is a spill, it should be cleaned up right away.
+Please empty and clean up the mess around the sharpener, also. - o Fans and lights should be turned off in restrooms when they are not in use. - o If there is a spill, it should be cleaned up right away.
 If it is a larger, special type of mess that requires special cleaning, please call the office to have maintenance paged.
 If there is a plumbing problem, do what you can to mitigate damage.
 Every effort should be made to take care of the concern before paging maintenance.
 If every effort has been made to take care of it, then and only then should maintenance be paged.